 Certain categories of research are exempt from formal IRB review; however, these projects still require documentation of the processes used to protect participants’ privacy.
 Thus, a brief description of the research is required, but exempt proposals will be much shorter than those in other categories.
 Confirmation of exemption can be expected within one week.

-The following categories of research may be exempt:
+The following exempt categories of research are used at Reed:

 Anonymous means that the individual participant cannot be identified from the data themselves, and no identifying information is linked to the data.
 Video and voice recordings are not anonymous.
 Interview or survey data in which recorded demographic characteristics or descriptions of specific incidents could easily lead to the recognition of the individual respondent are not anonymous.